andrewrk/node-groove/README.md

 Pass `null` for `value` to delete a key.

-#### file.metadata
+#### file.metadata()

-For convenience, this is an object with all the metadata filled in.
+This returns an object populated with all the metadata.
-You can still query individually with `getMetadata`.
-In order to update metadata you must call `setMetadata` and then `save`.
-This property is *not* updated when you call `setMetadata`.
+Updating the object does nothing.
+Use `setMetadata` to update metadata and then `save` to write changes to disk.

 #### file.dirty